Ninc-Consulting/ninc_keyboard_tester/README.md

 The UI tests can only be run with the .NET CLI because they can not run in a container since they require an active desktop session.
 To run the UI tests:
 1. Download and install [Microsoft Application Driver](https://github.com/Microsoft/WinAppDriver/releases)
 2. Turn on developer mode
-    1. Search for "developer settings" in the task bar search box
+    1. Search for "developer settings" in the task bar's search box
     2. Turn on Developer Mode
 3. Start WinAppDriver.exe loacated in C:\Program Files (x86)\Windows Application Driver
 4. Run the following command: